snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 with [double sinks](https://www.ikea.com/us/en/p/odensvik-double-bowl-sink-80148328/) that I was able to fit *everything we needed* into.

 ![bathroom](../assets/img/bathroom3.jpg){: .mx-auto.d-block :}
-**Travel toiletries.** I cleaned up my *super annoying and inefficient* pile of (mostly empty) TSA-sized toiletries and organized everything else so that I can quickly grab what I need when traveling.
+**Travel toiletries.** I cleaned up my *super annoying and inefficient pile* of (mostly empty) TSA-sized toiletries and organized what was left so that I can quickly grab what I need when traveling.
 Time to pack toiletries for a family (flight) trip is now <5 minutes.

 ![bathroom](../assets/img/bathroom4.jpg){: .mx-auto.d-block :}
 **Medicine cabinet.** The only way to actually SEE what you HAVE!